MiraiSubject/CoteValentines2023/README.md

 By using the `/publish #channel` command, the messages submitted by users will be published in the specified channel with anonymity preserved.

 ## Compiling

+Inside the project directory run `cargo build` for a debug build and `cargo build --all-features --release` for a release build.
+The executable will be located in `./target/{debug|release}/cotevalentines`